 Career Techncial Eduation prepares students by teaching real-life business skills.
 Program components include an SDE-approved curriculum, equipment, and facilities; engaged business partners; and appropriately certified teachers utilizing a program of study.
 Career Technical Education activities and programs provided through the Satsuma City Schools make available to students basic entry level skills necessary to enter the workforce and prepare students for additional technical training, while promoting successful life skills beneficial to home, community, and work.
-Our career prep departments include Health Science, Business Education, Art, and JROTC.
+Our career prep departments include Aviation, Health Science, Business Education, Engineering, and JROTC.

 Satsuma High School offers a variety of Health Science courses including Foundations of Health, Medical Terminology, and the Nurse Assistant Program .
 These courses are for any students curious about the Healthcare field in any capacity.

 The Foundations of Health Science class introduces students to a wide range of health careers.
 The class is designed to focus on basic medical terminology, body structure and function, legal and ethical implications, health and wellness, communication, and hard and soft skills for the workplace.
 This class is recommended for students who want to prepare for further study in health-related fields or just want to find out if Healthcare would be a fit for them.
 Students must be in 10th grade to take the course and have an interest in health science.

 Medical Terminology teaches students the language of medicine.
 Mrs. Ebbert uses an integrated approach for teaching medical terminology by incorporating medical terms with anatomy and physiology and the disease processes.
 Students will learn medical terms for all human systems, body organization and terms, function and diseases of body systems, related tests and abbreviations.
 This course is recommended for students who think they may go into any health related field in the future.
 Students must be in the 11th grade to take the course and have an interest in health science.

 NURSE ASSISTANT PROGRAM